Carbon-izer Presents Houston - Shepherd Drive

 The H-E-B is two levels and opened January 30, 2019, with its parking garage abutting the street.
 Most of the store is on the second level built above the parking garage, with the first floor featuring the pharmacy and escalators/elevators going up to the upper level.

-Piper's Burger / 2323 North Shepherd Drive
+2323 North Shepherd Drive

-This restaurant opened in October 2020, replacing Copper Penny, a shabby-looking walk-up restaurant serving hamburgers and Chinese food.
+For years this was Copper Penny, a shabby-looking walk-up restaurant serving hamburgers and Chinese food.
 Copper Penny was here in some form since 1989, and at one time served ice cream.
 It survived at least into 2019.
-Piper's BBQ & Beer renovated and reopened the building in October 2020 but closed in November 2021, reopening as Piper's Burger in May 2022.

 2400 North Shepherd Drive